Summer-internship-team-G/hont/README.md

-# 2021 Summer SiliconValley Internship Project
+# 2021 Summer SilliconValley Internship Project
 > **HONT : 혼자 + Training**
 > > HONT is a project that counts the number of exercises and provides exercise times, statistics on the day, suitable exercise searches by body part, and guidelines for those who exercise alone.